Research & Innovation

 Among our flagship translational projects is the investigation of the mechanisms of chronic hepatic fibrosis, which has led to applied clinical research exploring targeted therapies to mitigate the severity of Biliary Atresia — an incurable congenital bile duct disease that disproportionately affects newborns in low-resource settings.

-Building on these findings, we are conducting an ongoing randomized interventional clinical trial using repurposed Granulocyte Colony-Stimulating Factor (G-CSF) at the Vietnam National Children’s Hospital in Hanoi, Children’s Hospital 1 in Ho Chi Minh City, and the Aga Khan University in Karachi.
-This groundbreaking trial exemplifies our commitment to cross-disciplinary collaboration, uniting basic scientists and clinicians from multiple medical specialties to translate innovation into tangible improvements in pediatric surgical outcomes.
+Building on these findings, we are conducting an ongoing randomized interventional clinical trial for biliary atrisia using repurposed Granulocyte Colony-Stimulating Factor (G-CSF) at the Vietnam National Children’s Hospital in Hanoi, Children’s Hospital 1 in Ho Chi Minh City, and the Aga Khan University in Karachi.
+This groundbreaking trial exemplifies our commitment to cross-disciplinary collaboration, uniting basic science investigators and practicing clinicians from multiple medical specialties to translate innovation into tangible improvements in pediatric surgical outcomes.